Around the sporting grounds in Ballarat | GALLERY

-There was plenty of sport action around Ballarat this weekend, and our photographers were there on the sidelines.
+There was plenty of sport happening around the Ballarat region on the weekend, and The Courier was there to cover all of the action.

-The Courier's photographer Kate Healy was were also among the action at various other sports around the city on Saturday and Sunday, including the Ballarat City FC v Box Hill NPL3 clash at Morshead Park, the Miners v Nunawading and Miners v Sandringham women's and men's matches at the BIG V Victorian Youth Championships.
+Mars Stadium was filled with fans supporting the Western Bulldogs and Adelaide Crows on Saturday, while our photographers snapped the action from a range of other sports including:

 Check out the mega photo gallery above, who can you spot this week?